cgomez2305/Agenda_Electr-nica/README.md

 ## Credits

-This application was created by [your name here].
+This application was created by Carlos Gomez.